 In 2010, Derek defended an Iowa school teacher accused of the crime of Sexual Exploitation by a School Employee.
 In closing arguments, Derek argued to the jury that the alleged victim had testified to over 50 inconsistencies and untruths.
 Derek went through his argument pointing out and explaining each inconsistency and untruth.
 After 20 minutes of deliberations, the jury returned with a verdict of Not Guilty.
 This verdict not only preserved his client's freedom, but also saved her career.

 2012 was a great year for Derek.
 In his first jury trial of 2012, Derek pointed out inconsistencies in the police officer's reports and testimony.
 He demonstrated that the police video displayed facts that were inconsistent with the officer's testimony.
 After the first morning of trial, the prosecution dismissed the charges of Possession of Marijuana, Assault on an Officer Causing Bodily Injury and Interference with Official Acts Causing Bodily Injury.
 In his second trial of the year, Derek teamed up with Jennifer in a felony sexual abuse trial where the client was facing up to 26 years in prison.
 The case ended up in a verdict of a serious misdemeanor with a 30 day jail sentence and probation.
 Over the course of the next month, Derek successfully tried two more jury trials (Assault Causing Bodily Injury and Theft) which both resulted in not guilty verdicts after less than a twenty minutes of jury deliberations.
-The last jury trial Derek had was a Criminal Mischief charge that ended in a not guilty verdict with the jury only deliberating 12 minutes.
+Derek finished 2012 with a jury trial on a Criminal Mischief charge that ended in a not guilty verdict with the jury only deliberating 12 minutes.

 Throughout his career, Derek has tried a full range of cases, which have resulted in successful outcomes, including Sexual Abuse, Drug charges, Homicide, Felony Assaults, Escape from Custody and Eluding.